-From an ACT perspective, EE is problematic because it interferes with other activities of individuals that are constructive and value-consistent.
+From an ACT perspective, EE is problematic because it interferes with living a constructive and value-consistent life, not so much because it is associated with strong internal experiences.
 With the overarching goal of promoting behavior adaptation, ACT aims to break the behavioral cycle of engaging in problematic behaviors in response to unwanted emotional experiences, including EE (Hayes et al., 1996; Heffner, Sperry, Eifert, & Detweiler, 2002; Lillis, Hayes, Bunting, & Masuda, 2009).
 ACT is designed to do so by undermining the impact of cognitions that regulate EE and by promoting psychological openness and mindfulness to challenging emotions and thoughts that occasion EE.
-Furthermore, for the purpose of activating adaptive and value-consistent behaviors across a wide range of life contexts, ACT encourages individuals to choose to engage in these behaviors in the situations where EE is likely to occur.
-This overall alternative behavioral pattern in the context of EE and body dissatisfaction is called body image flexibility (Hill, Masuda, & Latzman, 2013; Sandoz, Wilson, Merwin, & Kellum, 2013).
+For the purpose of activating adaptive and value-consistent behaviors across a wide range of life contexts, ACT encourages engagement in meaningful behaviors regardless of emotional content.
+This overall alternative behavioral pattern in the context of EE related inner experiences and body dissatisfaction is called body image flexibility (Hill, Masuda, & Latzman, 2013; Sandoz, Wilson, Merwin, & Kellum, 2013).

 Preliminary evidence supports ACT as a potential treatment for a range of disordered eating concerns, including EE (Manlick et al., 2013; Masuda & Hill, 2013).
-For example, case-series studies suggest that individual outpatient ACT may be an effective treatment for improving daily functioning and reducing eating pathology in clients with AN and subclinical AN (Berman, Boutelle, & Crow, 2009; Heffner et al., 2002; Masuda, Muto, Hayes, & Lillis, 2008) as well as clients with BED (Hill, Masuda, Melcher, Morgan, & Twohig, in press).
+Case-series studies suggest that individual outpatient ACT may be an effective treatment for improving daily functioning and reducing eating pathology in clients with AN and subclinical AN (Berman, Boutelle, & Crow, 2009; Heffner et al., 2002; Masuda, Muto, Hayes, & Lillis, 2008) as well as clients with BED (Hill, Masuda, Melcher, Morgan, & Twohig, in press).
 One-day ACT workshops improved body image flexibility and reduced eating pathology among females with body dissatisfaction (Pearson, Follette, & Hayes, 2012), and reduced binge episodes and improved quality of life among adults with obesity (Lillis et al., 2009; Lillis, Hayes, & Levin, 2011).
 The decreases in binge eating were mediated by changes in psychological inflexibility, a maladaptive regulation process (Lillis et al., 2011).
 Group ACT added to treatment as usual (TAU) has also been successfully used in a residential treatment setting for individuals diagnosed with AN and BN; participants in the ACT plus TAU group showed greater decreases in eating pathology and lower rates of hospitalization at 6 months follow-up than the TAU group (Juarascio et al., 2013).
 In a study comparing ACT to traditional CBT for disordered eating, CBT produced modest decreases in eating disorder symptoms, and ACT produced large decreases (Juarascio, Forman, & Herbert, 2010).

 Evidence of ACT as a treatment of eating pathology is growing, but still limited.
 As such, it is essential to continue to test the ACT model across different disordered eating concerns, like EE.
 The current study employed a case-series design in which two adults who had been struggling with EE for several years tracked the frequency of daily EE and weekly levels of body image flexibility.
 In addition, participants completed standardized assessments of broad disordered eating concerns and psychological functioning at pre-treatment, midpoint, post-treatment, and 3-month follow-up.